Spring 2026 First-Year Experience Learning Communities

 This group of courses will explore the connections between classroom practices and the processes of learning.
 Why do some students remember pictures and others remember words?
 Is it useful to label students?
 Why are some students motivated and others not so much?
 Does development affect learning?
 How can educators help students be successful?
 We will explore these questions through coursework that looks at the complicated decisions that adults and kids in schools make every day and then visit elementary, middle and high schools to apply the information.

-- ED 260L 0 SH, time arranged, Kathy Hintz
+ED 260L, 0 SH, time arranged Kathy Hintz

-- UNIV 110 First-Year Seminar 2 SH (RC, PSR2) MW 10:00-10:50 am, Christine Borden-King-Jones
+UNIV 110 First-Year Seminar, 2 SH (RC, PSR2) MW 9:00-9:50 AM, Katelynn Albers

 (Intended for online-only students)